rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 - Candidates must be intrinsically good if they could get admissions into "good" institutions.
 - Weak candidates cannot survive the company's rigorous induction program.

-The above two points are simple yet powerful SOPs for talent acquisition, which have remained the core hiring principles of most companies in campus placements from IITs,  NITs, and a handful of institutions that use JEE advance scores for admission.
+The above two points are simple yet powerful SOPs for talent acquisition, and have remained the core hiring principles of most companies in campus placements from IITs,  NITs, and a handful of institutions that use JEE advance scores for admission.
 It is no brainer to understand why the recruiters rely on it.
 Unfortunately, such a relaxed approach to talent acquisition is not possible